Street Fighter Alpha Anthology: Hyper Street Fighter Alpha

 After the player completes all the default games (as well as Alpha 3 Upper) at least once, a second secret game titled Hyper Street Fighter Alpha will become available.
 Based on the same concept employed in Darkstalkers Chronicle and Hyper Street Fighter II, Hyper Alpha is a Versus/Training mode-only version of Alpha 3 where the player can select between different versions of the characters featured in the Alpha games.
 Hyper Alpha also features secret fighting styles in addition to the ones featured in Alpha 3 as well as a soundtrack that not only spans the Alpha series, but includes music from the earlier Street Fighter II and Final Fight games.

 Secret Options Menu

 A secret options menu is also accessible in each game, which allows the player access to specific revisions of the game and all of their features, and which also allows them to create their own custom revision by enabling and disabling certain features.

-HDD Install Feature
+HDD install feature

 Street Fighter Alpha Anthology is one of only a handful of U.S. PS2 titles that support the HDD install feature.
 Using an original "fat" PS2 console, with the official HDD installed, allows to install 2GB of data to the HDD.
 This eliminates virtually all load times from the compilation.